serge-bohorad/windows-process-manager/doc/api.md

   - *Time* `creationTime` - The creation time of the process.
   - *Time* `exitTime` - The exit time of the process.
   - *Time* `kernelTime` - The amount of time that the process has executed in kernel mode.
-  - *Time* `userTime` - The amount of time that the process has executed in user mode
+  - *Time* `userTime` - The amount of time that the process has executed in user mode.

 ### Example
 ```javascript